aldefouw/redcap-project-transfer-helpers/README.md

 2) **Records that have never been touched are set to "inactive" rather than "null" completion status**

+    **UPDATE:** You are probably better off using my [REDCap API Transfer](https://github.com/aldefouw/redcap-api-transfer) script instead of trying to remove these bubbles with this script.
+The REDCap API Transfer script uses EAV to transfer the records, which means the bubbles transfer over exactly as they appear on the other site.
+This negates the need to delete the bubble records.

       All records receive a red (inactive) bubble - but not all bubbles should.

       The **deleteUntouchedRecordsClass** aims to correct this.